hakatashi/ac-library.cr/README.md

 The aim of this library is to provide the same (and additional) functianality with ac-library, but in the manner of Crystal.

+For the convinience of usage in programming contest, each class in the library does not depend on the other files and can be independently used.

 ## modint

 * `modint` => Unimplemented